A positive formula for the Ehrhart-like polynomials from root system chip-firing: Introduction and statement of results

 Note that the condition $\langle \mu, \alpha^\vee\rangle \in \{0,1\}$ for all $\alpha \in \Phi^+\cap\mathrm{Span}_{\mathbb{R}}(X)$ is equivalent to saying that the orthogonal projection of $\mu$ onto $\mathrm{Span}_{\mathbb{R}}(X)$ is zero or a minuscule weight of the sub-root system $\Phi\cap\mathrm{Span}_{\mathbb{R}}(X)$.
 Thus, as one might expect, the combinatorics of minuscule weights and more generally the combinatorics of the partial order of dominant weights (which was first extensively investigated by Stembridge~\cite{stembridge1998partial}) features prominently in the proof of Theorem~\ref{thm:main_intro}.

 The other major ingredient in the proof of Theorem~\ref{thm:main_intro} is a kind of extension of the Ehrhart theory of zonotopes.
-In 1980, Stanely~\cite{stanley1980decompositions} proved that the Ehrhart polynomial~$L_{\mathcal{Z}}(k)$ of a lattice zonotope~$\mathcal{Z}$ has nonnegative integer coefficients; in fact, he gave the following explicit formula:
+In 1980, Stanley~\cite{stanley1980decompositions} (see also~\cite{stanley1991zonotope}) proved that the Ehrhart polynomial~$L_{\mathcal{Z}}(k)$ of a lattice zonotope~$\mathcal{Z}$ has nonnegative integer coefficients; in fact, he gave the following explicit formula:

 where $\mathcal{Z} \coloneqq \sum_{i=1}^{m}[0,v_i]$ is the Minkowski sum of the lattice vectors $v_1,\ldots,v_m \in \mathbb{Z}^n$.
 (See~\cite[\S9]{beck2015computing} for another presentation of this result.)
 In~\cite{galashin2017rootfiring1} we proved a slight extension of Stanley's result: we showed that for any convex lattice polytope $\mathcal{P}$ and any lattice zonotope $\mathcal{Z}$, the number of lattice points in $\mathcal{P} + k\mathcal{Z}$ is given by a polynomial with nonnegative integer coefficients in $k$.
 The case where $\mathcal{P}$ is a point recaptures Stanley's result.
 However, in~\cite{galashin2017rootfiring1} we did not give any explicit formula for the coefficients of the polynomial analogous to the formula~\eqref{eqn:zonotope_formula} for zonotopes.
 The first thing we need to do in the present paper is provide such a formula, whose simple proof we also go over now.
 In fact, this result is stated most naturally in its ``multi-parameter'' formulation: